top of page

 Let's consider the Motor Vehicle Accident (MVA) clinics.
 The RMT working in a clinic that services a lot of MVA patients is working in a space with a higher likelihood of encountering trauma.
 Most people who have been in an accident -- even a catastrophic one -- will not develop post-trauma disorders.
 Though 75-90% of the population has likely experienced a potentially-traumatizing-experience only about 25% of people having these experiences go on to develop PTSD symptoms beyond one month.
 So an RMT working in MVA care may see about a quarter of their MVA practice to include people that may be dealing with PTSD related to the crash.
 While the RMTs are not attending to the psychological injuries and emotional pain of their patients, they are working with people who may think, feel, or behave in ways that alter their ability to engage with the physical recovery process.
 They may struggle to "let go" of their bodies on the table, unable to allow passive movement.
 They may not believe that recovery of any kind is possible, and be reluctant to try exercises.
 There may be a lot of fear and apprehension doing home care exercises alone.
 An RMT may mistakenly write off this person as "noncompliant" with their care plan, or just plain difficult to deal with.
 But all of this is a pretty normal, protective, reaction given the context.
 It makes sense that a person who was injured in something as scary as a car accident might be vigilant about how they move their bodies, about how other people touch their bodies, or uncomfortable sensations in their bodies that are reminiscent of their injuries.

 In trauma-informed care we frame these people as having difficulty, not being difficult.
 We hold their non-consent to the care plan (in whole or in part) or inability to perform various tasks we prescribe as truths we need to honour.
-We remove ourselves from the healing role as "controllers" who dictate what they need and instead become facilitators who are open to hearing what they say they need to heal and adapt our care plans to what they can tolerate, taking a collaborative approach.
+We remove ourselves from the healing role as "controllers" who dictate what they need and instead become collaborators who are open to hearing what they say they need to heal and adapt our care plans to what they can tolerate, taking a collaborative approach.
 We hold space for the reality that recovery is non-linear and has no formulaic timeline.
 We accept damage control or harm-reduction strategies when pushing for more progress and change may not be accessible for the person.
 We don't argue with them or their bodies and demand behaviour they can not perform, instead we accept what is reality right now, find their current strengths and ability, and provide encouragement that we truly do believe it is possible to make forward progress.
 We recognize when more supports are needed and readily make connections available so they can access those supports.
 Ideally, the clinic has connections to psychotherapists who understand how bodily injury or events that were highly frightening for the patient can affect their physical recovery.

 Trauma-informed care is a method of working with people that honours limits, and allows the receiver to be the person who determines what they need.
 While it is ideal for trauma-recovery services to be trauma-informed, they are not necessarily co-occurring.
 Similarly it is possible for trauma-informed services to not participate directly in the processing of trauma recovery.
 It can be as simple as providing a service that is sensitive to the ways trauma may have changed the person we are working with, and treading lightly in people's lives.
 It can be applied in any relationship and can do much to facilitate recovery.
 A line from SAMHSA’s Concept of Trauma and Guidance for a Trauma-Informed Approach (2014) says "one does not have to be a therapist to be therapeutic."
 And that's the magic of trauma-informed care. <3